-The commission must act on the petition within 90 days of the public hearing.
+The LBC must act on the petition within 90 days of the public hearing.
+Typically, however, it holds a decisional meeting immediately after the hearing.

 The commission may take any one of the following actions:

-- approve the petition as presented; - amend the petition (e.g., alter the boundaries);

-- impose conditions on approval of the petition (e.g., require an additional public meeting); or - deny the petition.
+- approve the petition as presented; - amend the petition (e.g., alter the boundaries); - impose conditions on approval of the petition (e.g., require an additional public meeting); or - deny the petition.